Brewer's Dictionary of Irish Phrase & Fable Reference library

 This authoritative dictionary draws on Oxford's unrivalled bank of reference and language resources in order to explore the stories behind names and sayings that can be found in classic literature or today's news.
 Questions it seeks to answer include: What are Anglo-Saxon attitudes?
 Who first tried to nail jelly to the wall?
 When was the Dreamtime?
 Would you want the Midas touch?
 Should you worry about grey goo?
 Answers cover a range of topics, such as classical and other mythologies, history, religion, folk customs, superstitions, science and technology, philosophy, and popular culture.

-The Oxford Dictionary of Reference and Allusion (3 ed.)
+A Dictionary of Reference and Allusion (3 ed.)
 Quick reference

 Allusions form a colourful extension to the English language, drawing on our collective knowledge of literature, mythology, and the Bible to give us a literary shorthand for describing people, places, and events.
 So a cunning crook is an Artful Dodger, a daydreamer is like Billy Liar, a powerful woman is a modern-day Amazon.